pietrobelloni/pietrobelloni.github.io/_pages/TaP.md

 Statistical methods and models for complex data.
 Padua, 2022 (poster).

+### Fake news spreading and sentiment of Italians during the first COVID-19 lockdown

+CNDSS 2021.
+Naples, 2021 (talk).

 ### Impact of lockdown on the everyday life of Italians: some evidence from a sentiment analysis

 XLIV AIE Congress -- Epidemiology for Epidemic.
 Online, 2020 (poster).